The Charter in Practice

 This part is for people who work in or run services.
 The Charter calls you a duty bearer.
 That means you have a part to play in respecting, protecting and fulfilling the rights of people affected by drugs or alcohol.

 This page brings together practical guidance to help you apply the Charter in your day-to-day work.
+It may also be of interest to people seeking to claim their rights.

 Using the Charter in your work